 Find Silo’s constantly changing menu on a chalkboard wall

 Eat: For a town with a population that hovers just over 5,000 people (by the last official count in 2010), Carbondale has one heck of a dining scene.
-If you’re in an a.m. rush, grab a doughnut from Town‘s counter or swing into Bonfire Coffee for small-batch java and a bagel sandwich (add an egg to the Om’s combo of hummus, arugula, tomato, cucumber, and avocado) to-go.
+If you’re in an a.m. rush, swing by Bonfire Coffee for small-batch java and a bagel sandwich (add an egg to the Om’s combo of hummus, arugula, tomato, cucumber, and avocado) to-go.
 Having a more leisurely start to your day?
 Do as the locals do and grab brunch at Village Smithy (expect a wait).
 When the sun goes down, you can’t go wrong with Phat Thai from acclaimed Roaring Fork Valley chef Mark Fischer (this is the original outpost of his now-closed Denver restaurant of the same name).
 Or opt for the year-old Silo, where farm-to-table is the focus and the ever-changing menu is listed on a chalkboard wall.
-Psst: A Texas-style barbecue joint, Shorty’s BBQ, is slated to open in January.

 Roaring Fork Beer Company